 The DWP will automatically take repayments from your Universal Credit until you’ve paid the advance back.
 They’ll tell you how much the repayments will be and how long it will take for you to pay the advance back.

 You can spend up to 12 months paying an advance back.
 The DWP shouldn’t ask you to pay it back sooner than this if you can’t afford it - tell your work coach if the repayments will cause you hardship.
 You can ask to pay it back quicker if you want to.

 If you're refused an advance payment

-You can ask for the decision to be looked at again if your application is rejected.
+You can ask the DWP to look at the decision again if they won’t give you an advance payment.
 It will help if you can give new evidence or show that your circumstances have changed since your first request.

-If you need money, check what extra help you can get.
+If you're struggling to get by, check what extra help you can get.

 If you're in debt or rent arrears